As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 Selecting your groomsmen should be a thoughtful process that reflects your current relationships and the role you expect each person to play on your special day.
 It’s important that your groomsmen support you and participate meaningfully, rather than just filling a quota.

 Brothers and Close Relatives: Incorporating brothers or close male relatives as groomsmen can add a special familial touch to your wedding.
-Even if you’re not incredibly close, including them can honor your family ties.
+Even if you’re not incredibly close, including them can honour your family ties.
 Young siblings or relatives might serve as junior groomsmen or ushers if you’re concerned about their maturity levels.

 Friends: Think about the roles that friends have played in your life.
 Family often feels like a default choice due to their significant emotional investment.
 However, friends who have shared important life stages with you can also be excellent choices.
 Childhood and college friends have likely been through many life changes with you and can bring a sense of nostalgia and continuity to your wedding.
 They can share stories and add a personal history element to your speeches and toasts, ensuring they are still significant in your life and not just included for nostalgia’s sake.